TrellixVulnTeam/swahilipython_SCMU/Doc/howto/functional.rst

 The :mod:`operator` module was mentioned earlier.
 It contains a set of functions corresponding to Python's operators.
-These functions are often useful in functional-style code because they save you from writing trivial functions that perform a single operation.
+These functions are often useful in functional-style code because they save you kutoka writing trivial functions that perform a single operation.

 Some of the functions in this module are: